At the risk of preaching to the choir, let me say this: Don’t hide behind your emails.

 Some friends of mine and I used to joke that we wish we had taken the mind reading course available at our universities.
 Sure, you can add me to an email chain all you like, but not setting the project in context (and then not being available via phone or videoconferencing) and expecting me to somehow interpret all of the cryptic between-meeting emails was bound to lead me to down the path of mistakes.

-Leading requires effective communication, and seasoned distance leaders know how quickly miscommunications occur on virtual teams.
-Assuming that an email chain replaces actual communication is the real challenge, and I encourage you to avoid being a leader who works in this way.
+Working at a distance requires effective communication, and seasoned virtual team members know how quickly miscommunications occur on virtual teams.
+Assuming that an email chain replaces actual communication is the real challenge, and I encourage you to avoid being a leader or team member who works in this way.
 Yes, sometimes it is an effort to communicate and interact with others can be a challenge.
 The advantages are there, as you build rapport and trust, and sometimes context for future projects, by taking a few minutes to connect to your team members.

-- Being able to place a project in context is often one of my most important leadership tasks.
+- Being able to place a project in context is often one of my most important communication tasks.
 By establishing context for tasks and deliverables, I save time editing and reworking my team members’ work.
-What are some steps you can take to eliminate confusion as a distance leader?
+What are some steps you can take to eliminate confusion as a distance team member?

 - Provide a “warm” transfer for new projects.
 What I typically do is send an email with as much information as possible, then follow that up with a text or instant message.
 Usually, it’s something like this, “Hey, I just wanted you to know that I sent you an email for a project that is due next Thursday.
 I think I included everything you need, so call me if you want to discuss.”
 Heck, sometimes I’ll even call or start a web meeting so I can make sure I am communicating effectively.